‘Black Panther’ star Chadwick Boseman dies of cancer at 43

 His T’Challa character was first introduced to the blockbuster Marvel movies in 2016′s “Captain America: Civil War,” and his “Wakanda Forever” salute reverberated around the world after the release of “Black Panther” two years ago.

+The film’s vision of Afrofuturism and the technologically advanced civilization of Wakanda resonated with audiences, some of whom wore African attire to showings and helped propel “Black Panther” to more than $1.3 billion in global box office.
+It is the only Marvel Studios film to receive a best picture Oscar nomination.

 The character was last seen standing silently dressed in a black suit at Tony Stark’s funeral in last year’s “Avengers: Endgame.”
+A “Black Panther” sequel had been announced, and was one of the studio’s most anticipated upcoming films.

 Even at the outset of his Hollywood career, Boseman was clear-eyed about — and even skeptical of — the industry in which he would become an international star.

 “You don’t have the same exact experience as a Black actor as you do as a white actor.
 You don’t have the same opportunities.
 That’s evident and true,” he told AP while promoting “42.”
-“The best way to put it is: How often do you see a movie about a black hero who has a love story — with a black woman, or any woman for that matter … he has a spirituality.
+“The best way to put it is: How often do you see a movie about a black hero who has a love story … he has a spirituality.
 He has an intellect.
 It’s weird to say it, but it doesn’t happen that often.”

-In addition to Robinson and Brown, Boseman portrayed U.S. Supreme Court Justice Thurgood Marshall in 2017′s “Marshall.“
+In addition to Robinson and Brown, Boseman portrayed the future U.S. Supreme Court Justice Thurgood Marshall in 2017′s “Marshall.”
+He humanized the larger-than-life historical figures with the same quiet dignity — interrupted by flashes of sparkling wit — that he would later bring to T’Challa.

 He took on his first producing job in last year’s action thriller “21 Bridges,” in which he also starred, and was last seen on-screen in Spike Lee’s film “Da 5 Bloods” as the leader of a group of Black soldiers in the Vietnam War.